 - Authentic expedition experiences increasingly rare in today's world

-The sheer complexity and remoteness of many locations creates diving adventures that transcend typical tourism experiences.
-Whether you're diving in Indonesia's remote eastern frontiers or exploring world-famous Raja Ampat, each destination offers unique encounters impossible to find elsewhere.
+The sheer complexity and remoteness of many locations creates dive adventures that transcend typical tourism experiences.
+Whether you're exploring Indonesia's remote eastern frontiers or the world-famous Raja Ampat marine paradise, each destination offers unique encounters impossible to find elsewhere.

 When is the best time to dive in Indonesia?